 Have You Ridden 105 AND Tiagra?
 What Say You?

 My experience with Tiagra gears (particularly the recent generation) is limited.
-My old Dawes chugs along on a clunky Campagnolo set up, made at some point in the Dark Ages (early 2000s).
+My old Dawes chugs along on an odd mix of Campagnolo components, made at some point in the Dark Ages (early 2000s).

 I’ve been very happy with the 105 groupset on my Domane.